-accessibility, act hunger, isolation, burnout, change, impasse and disentegration, as well as those patterns which are crucial to well being across the life span.
+accessibility, act hunger, isolation, burnout, change, impasse and disentegration We explore those patterns we establish to promote well being across the life span.

 - Sociometrists work with groups to identify strengths and resources, to examine and broaden the role repertoire, to develop styles for managing conflict with skill and compassion, and to promote ways to be actively attuned to one another on the deepest level of which we are capable.
-This includes attention to emotional states, personal history, implicit and explicit memory, right brain to right brain patterns of relating, and embracing a wide array of belief systems.
+This includes attention to emotional states, personal history, implicit and explicit memory, right brain to right brain patterns of relating.
+The practice of sociometry embraces a wide array of belief systems and cultural influences.

 - Sociometrists seek ways to enliven interactive processes which make more accessible the